Skip to Content Top

 Aggravation of Pre-Existing Conditions

-Workers’ compensation may also cover the worsening of pre-existing conditions if work activities or the environment directly causes the aggravation.
+Workers’ compensation may also cover the worsening of pre-existing conditions if work activities or the environment directly cause the aggravation.
 However, workers’ comp will not cover a pre-existing condition if it would have worsened on its own through normal progression.

 Proper documentation, such as medical records and incident reports, is critical to supporting claims and securing the workers’ compensation benefits available under Michigan law.